-The TN-2 Visa, facilitated by the US-Canada-Mexico Agreement (USMCA), is ideal for Mexican business professionals with US job offers or contracts.
-With 63 professions qualifying for the TN-2 visa status, check whether your job profile aligns with this provision.
+The TN-2 Visa, a product of the US-Canada-Mexico Agreement (USMCA), caters specifically to Mexican business professionals armed with US job offers or contracts.
+With a comprehensive list of 63 qualifying professions, applicants can ascertain their eligibility within this category.

 TN Visa Professions & Occupations List